bmordan/bowling_with_coffeescript/readme.md

 >player.score()
 >10

 There is no error checking this is just the core functionality.
 I love reading back the compiled machine generated Javascript, and really enjoy working with coffeescript.
+I even created a Cakefile and added a simple task to build a single bowling.js file.

 Here are the passing tests: